 The Bang College of Business currently offers majors in seven functional areas of business and twelve minors.
 Majors are available in Accounting, Finance, Management, and Marketing.
-Minors are available in those disciplines as well as Computer Applications, Information Systems, Human Resource Management, Operations Management, Tourism and Hospitality Management, International Business, and Taxation.
-Minors offered by the College of Social Sciences and School of Law can also be taken by students in the BSc program.
+Minors are available in those disciplines as well as Computer Applications, be applied to more than one major/minor.
+A student cannot, however, use the same course in more than one major or minor; an approved substitute must be taken for one of the requirements.